 We have also developed COMPASS, our Community Model for Postgraduate Achievement, Skills and Future Success, which is an accessible, inclusive, and community-driven training programme tailored to the goals of our postgraduate research students.
 It is designed to help you to develop the skills needed for effective research whilst enhancing your future employability, whether you’re planning a career in academia or in the public or private sectors.

 You can also participate in our annual research events:

 Why study at Salford?

 You would be joining a large community of research students studying across eight different research centres.
 All of our researchers have access to our dedicated Doctoral School where we offer specialist student support and training to help you become the best researcher you can possibly be.

 Fees and funding

 How to apply

 Before applying, you'll need to gather some information as the process is based around your research proposal.
-To help you along the way, we've outlined important dates, the information we require, tips on constructing your proposals and the contact information for each school's Admissions team below.
+To help you along the way, we've outlined important dates, the information we require, tips on constructing your proposals and the contact information for each school's Admissions team in the link below.